 Best Time: October to March

-Known For : Omkareshwar Jyothirlinga temple Kedareshwar Temple Parikrama on the island
+Known For : Omkareshwar Jyotirlinga temple Kedareshwar Temple Parikrama on the Island

 Situated at the confluence of the rivers Narmada and Kaveri, the holy city of Omkareshwar is shaped in the form of Hindu religious symbol 'Om', due to the merging of two valleys and a central pool of Narmada waters.
 It derives its name from 'Omkara' which is just one other name of Lord Shiva.
 Situated on the Mandhata islands, Omkareshwar houses one of the 12 revered Jyotirlingas and hence, draws thousands of devotees each year.
 It has two ancient shrines- Omkareshwar and Amarkareshwar.
 The sacred town also boasts of architectural wonders and scenic beauty, in addition to the pilgrim sites.